clojure-emacs/squiggly-clojure/README.md

   [jonase/kibit "0.1.2"]
 ~~~

-and  `core.typed` requires **clojure 1.7.0**, which is therefore a requirement of squiggly clojure; it is not currently possible to use squiggly clojure without
+and  `core.typed` requires **clojure 1.7.0** or above, which is therefore a requirement of squiggly clojure; it is not currently possible to use squiggly clojure without
 the availability of all three linters, even if you aren't using all of them.

-If you're using a newer version of cider, the dependency will be automatically
-added to `cider-jack-in-dependencies` unless you specifically disable it by
-setting `flycheck-clojure-inject-dependencies-at-jack-in` to nil.

 ### Configuration